OfficeDev/office-js-docs-pr/docs/develop/office-versions.md

 It's also worth noting that the original RTM offering of the APIs does have some bugs.
 In my personal opinion, I would treat RTM as more of *the start of a journey* into rich host-specific APIs, rather than a destination of its own.

-So again: Office 2016, from an API / extensibility standpoint, is frozen in time... frozen to the functionality that was there when it shipped in September 2015.  <!-- LG: Remove for tone (For those unclear on how a "2016"-branded product could have shipped in 2015, I guess it's a bit like buying next year's car models.
-Or, perhaps, `2015 + 3/4-of-a-year` rounds to `2016`...) -->
+So again: Office 2016, from an API / extensibility standpoint, is frozen in time... frozen to the functionality that was there when it shipped in September 2015.

 Meanwhile, Office 365 means "subscription".
 This translates to being on the latest-and-greatest stable build (where "stable" for enterprise might be a build that's a few months old; more on that below).